X Close

 speaker position

 Monitors.
 The supposed purpose of a small low-fidelity monitoring system is for the engineer to hear an approximation of small domestic sound systems.
 This argument is described by many older recording engineers as flawed, including myself.
-Without the reference of a large full scale active monitor system to hear what the EQ is actually doing, the major problem of inconsistencies between musical recordings will remain.
+Without the reference of a large full-scale active monitor system to hear what the EQ is actually doing, the major problem of inconsistencies between musical recordings will remain.

-Bob Katz - The Secret of The Mastering Engineer "Mastering engineers have long ago learned that the widest-range, most accurate loudspeakers translate to the widest variety of alternate playback systems".
+Bob Katz - The Secret of The Mastering Engineer, "Mastering engineers have long ago learned that the widest-range, most accurate loudspeakers translate to the widest variety of alternate playback systems".

 "Loudspeakers are the single most important element.
 They influence the art as it is being created.
 And in that process loudspeakers need to be neutral.
 If they are not neutral then they become part of the art." as stated in October 2014 by Dr. Floyd E. Toole (Vice President Acoustical Engineering, Harman International Industries, Inc.) Sound Reproduction: the State of our Science.